beshur/TraffcLight/readme.md

 Simple traffic light program.

-Prototype to be run on Arduino.
+`traffic_light` - Prototype to be run on Arduino.

+There is also a Python version (original) which I planned to use with MicroPython, but this never happened - it was not tested on MicroPython.